Efficient Quantum Circuits based on the Quantum Natural Gradient: QNG Optimization Scheme for SCom-QAOA Circuits

 \subsection{Quantum Natural Gradient Optimization}

 The QNG-optimization procedure is described for the parameters~$\vec{\Theta}\equiv\{\theta_{l,j}^{s_\alpha}\}$.
 In contrast to conventional optimization routines like BFGS, the QNG ensures that optimization follows the steepest descent taking into account the geometry of the space of wavefunctions~\cite{Stokes2020, Zanardi2007} and can viewed as the quantum analog of approach based on information geometry~\cite{Amari1998}.
-In the quantum context, this has been considerably successful in preparing certain many-body states~\cite{Stokes2020, Wierichs2020}.
-This work generalizes the previous approaches to realize arbitrary excited states of interacting lattice models and in particular, demonstrates the qualitatively different behavior of the QNG-optimizer for gapped vs gapless systems.
+In the quantum context, this has been considerably successful in preparing ground states of spin models such as the transverse field Ising model and the Heisenberg spin chain~\cite{Stokes2020, Wierichs2020}.
+However, the potential of this method for simulation of general eigenstates of lattice Hamiltonians that realize interacting quantum field theories in the scaling limit has not been investigated.
+This work generalizes the previous works to realize arbitrary excited states of interacting lattice models and in particular, demonstrates the qualitatively different behavior of the QNG-optimizer for gapped vs gapless systems.
 The relevant cost function~${\cal L}(\vec\Theta)$ to be minimized can be the expectation value of some target Hamiltonian~$H$, denoted by~${\cal L}_H$, or the negative of the square of the overlap to a target state~$\psi_T$, denoted by~${\cal L}_O$:

 The parameters~$\vec\Theta$ can be iteratively obtained from the equation~\cite{Stokes2020}:

 where~$t$ is the iteration index and~$\eta$ is the learning rate, typically a real number between 0 and 1.
 The indices~$p, q$ denote the indices of the reshaped vector~$\vec\Theta$.
 Finally, the matrix~$g(\vec\Theta)$ is the Fubini-Study metric tensor.
 The latter incorporates the geometry of the manifold of wavefunctions while computing the steepest gradient.
 This is then used during the iterations parameterized by~$\vec\Theta(t+1)$ and~$\vec\Theta(t)$~\footnote{Replacing the~$g$ by the identity matrix recovers the ordinary first order gradient descent.}.
 The Fubini-Study metric tensor is the real part of the quantum geometric tensor,~$G(\vec\Theta)$: